neon-mmd/websurfx/docs/features.md

 - In memory cache
 - Hybrid cache

-## Explaination
+## Explanation

 ### No Cache

 This feature can drastically reduce binary size but with the cost that subsequent search requests and previous & next page search results are not cached which can make navigating between pages slower.
-As well as page refreshes of the same page also becomes slower as each refresh has to fetch the results from the upstream search engines.
+As well as Page refreshes of the same page also become slower as each refresh has to fetch the results from the upstream search engines.

 ### Redis Cache